peter-wachira/MonitoringApp/README.md

 - Monitors the file access of each app in the background
 - Saves the logs to a file for later analysis

+### Known Bugs
+- As at the time this project was made, testing was not a major concern.
+- This is a rough implementation to test the idea, there's no emphasis on crisp UI components, planning to refine it more later.